Dacia Spring Review

 Ginny Says

 “The Dacia Spring is a car that leaves me with a spring in my step!
-It won’t be everyone’s cup of tea, but I think it will tempt a lot of people to make the switch to electric thanks to its cute styling, small but efficient battery, and affordable price.”
+I think it will tempt a lot of people to make the switch to electric for the first time thanks to its cute styling, efficient battery, and affordable price.”

 “It’s hard to make inexpensive electric cars, you can blame the battery for that.
-But Dacia has proved you can do it and this new version is a big step up from the previous car, I think it’s affordable without feeling too cheap.”
+But Dacia has proved you can do it and this new version is a big step up from the previous car, with big-car tech like vehicle to load.”

 Driven and reviewed by